Coordinator high availability#

-Starburst Presto offers the ability to enable Presto Coordinator high availability (HA).
-In the event the Coordinator becomes unavailable, this allows your Presto cluster to automatically switch over to a new Coordinator and continue to accept new queries.
+SEP offers the ability to enable high availability (HA) of the coordinator.
+In the event the coordinator becomes unavailable, the cluster automatically switches over to a new coordinator and continues to accept new queries.

 HACoordinatorsCount field of the Stack creation form (

 1. Setting it to